Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

 This sample demonstrates a React & Redux single-page application which lets a user authenticate and then obtain an access token to call an ASP.NET Core Web API, protected by [Azure AD](https://azure.microsoft.com/services/active-directory/).
 The Web API then calls the [MS Graph API](https://developer.microsoft.com/graph) on the user's behalf using the [on-behalf-of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).

 The Web APIs call to MS Graph API is made using the [MS Graph SDK](https://docs.microsoft.com/graph/sdks/sdks-overview).

 > Looking for previous versions of this code sample?
 Check out the tags on the [releases](../../releases) GitHub page.

 ### Scenario

+- The sample implements an **onboarding** scenario where a profile is created for a new user whose fields are pre-populated by the available information about the user on MS Graph API.
+- ProfileSPA uses [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) to authenticate a user and [React-Redux](https://react-redux.js.org/) to store id and access tokens.
+- Once the user authenticates, ProfileSPA obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD).
+- The access token is then used to authorize the ProfileAPI to call MS Graph API **on user's behalf**.
+In order to call MS Graph API, ProfileAPI uses the [MS Graph SDK](https://docs.microsoft.com/graph/sdks/sdks-overview).
-- To protect its endpoint and accept only the authorized calls, the `ProfileAPI` uses the [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) library.
+- To protect its endpoint and accept only the authorized calls, the ProfileAPI uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web).

 ![Topology](./ReadmeFiles/topology.png)

-> [!NOTE]
+> [!NOTE] This sample is configured to allow sign-ins with *personal Microsoft accounts* **ONLY** using the `/consumers` endpoint.
+Learn more about [supported account](https://docs.microsoft.com/azure/active-directory/develop/v2-supported-account-types) types and [validation differences between them](https://docs.microsoft.com/azure/active-directory/develop/supported-accounts-validation).

 ### Contents